13 Unbiased Facts About Bernie Sanders

 Bernie Sanders has recorded a Folk Music Album

-The album featured covers of popular war protest songs, and was sung in the unique Brooklyn-Jewish New York accent that Sanders speaks with.
+The album featured covers of popular war protest songs and was sung in the unique Brooklyn-Jewish New York accent that Sanders speaks with.

 There is look at some unknown and unbiased facts about Bernie Sanders that have helped to shed a little more light on the person that Bernie Sanders is.